 Submit to a lab.

-Ask your lab if they test for monkeypox.
+Ask your lab if they test for mpox.
 Follow the lab’s sample collection procedure.
-Labs that currently test for monkeypox:
+Labs that currently test for mpox:

 - Washington State Public Health Lab (PHL).
 Use for uninsured patients.